FAIR Fine Art Checklist

 • What is a protected border on a photograph?
 It is the part of the sheet that was covered by a mat, frame rebate, or another overlap and therefore may have received less light exposure than the visible image area.

 • Can a darker hidden margin prove that the print is old or valuable?
-No. It is useful condition evidence, but specialists still compare process, print date, paper, labels, signatures, and provenance before drawing broader conclusions.
+No. It is useful condition evidence, not proof of value.
+Specialists still compare process, print date, paper, labels, signatures, and provenance.

 • What if only one side of the print looks more faded?
 Photograph that asymmetry clearly.
 Uneven exposure from directional light, partial masking, shifted framing, or local condition can all create one-sided fade patterns that matter to appraisal review.

 • Can this checklist support an online photography appraisal intake?
 Often yes.
-Clear framed views, edge comparisons, and any safely documented hidden margins usually give a FAIR specialist enough information to route the assignment and often enough to start the full appraisal process.
+Clear framed views, edge comparisons, and safely documented hidden margins usually give a FAIR specialist enough information to route the assignment and often to start the appraisal process.